BakrAldubai/smarterp/README.md

 - Finding similar documents for certain doctypes
 ...

-### Auto Assignemnt
+### Assignemnt Assitant
-The model is trained with the existing data.
+The model, that predicts the percentages is trained with existing data in your ERPNext Installation.
 You should have at least ~ 100 issues in your erp.
-Based on doctypes:
+It is based on the doctypes:
 - Todos
 - Issues
 - Timesheets